-If your organization has already done away with manual data and spreadsheets, you're in the minority.
+If your organization has already done away with manual data and spreadsheets, you’re in the minority, with automation on the rise.

 Despite the compelling benefits for automation in the workplace, up until now, spreadsheets, manual data and even paper-based forms have proliferated due to a lack of digitization and flexible data collection methods.
 These inefficiencies add cost our collective bottom line every year.